KIARN-TECH/thingz_to_do/README.md

 - Displays all saved reminders upon request.
 - Checks reminders every minute and notifies the user when it's time.

+> **NOTE:** This tool operates in the background but does not currently support push notifications or sound alerts.

 ### **Requirements**

 - **Rust** (latest stable version)